A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: Related Work

 \section{Related Work}

 {\bf Replicator dynamics and stochastic variants in game theory.} As already mentioned, replicator dynamics is a basic model of evolutionary game theory and learning in games.
-There have been several SDE variants of replicator dynamics studied in the last three decades, and, without being able to discuss an exhaustive list here due to space constraints, we will briefly recall the works most strongly related to our approach.
-The first stochastic model was introduced in \cite{foster} where the stochastic component was introduced directly in the replicator ODE.
+There have been several variants of replicator dynamics in terms of stochastic differential equations (SDEs) studied in the last three decades, and, without being able to discuss an exhaustive list here due to space constraints, we will briefly recall the works most strongly related to our approach.
+The first stochastic model was introduced in \cite{foster} where the stochastic component was introduced directly in the replicator differential equation.
 The SDE reads

 where $W(t)$ is standard Brownian motion, and $\Gamma(x)$ is continuous in $x$ and has the property that $x^{\top}\Gamma(x) = \vec{0}$.
 Our model will be precisely the bimatrix, two-agent version of this model.
 Given this stochastic model, Foster and Young study the behavior of the system as the intensity of the noise $\sigma$ goes to zero and show that in the case of single agent evolutionary games the system selects among the different evolutionary stable states (ESS), when they exist.
 Our analysis will give a different perspective, characterizing the stochastic dynamics and the related invariant measures for fixed noise strengths, also dealing with the intricacies of the bimatrix structure.